thriveweb/deking-new/content/services/single-service.md

       situations.
 Your decision should depend on your application and your own unique style.
 Our most popular products are Merbau (Intsia bijuga), sometimes known as Kwila.
-It offers a reeded underside with a very smooth top side and a great density rating to prevent termites
+It offers a reeded underside with a very smooth top side and a great density rating to prevent termites.

-      Merbau performs well in many applications due to its density, toughness and durability.
 Many of our timber decking clients love Merbau for its deep red-brown colour and even finish.

       Brisbane residents who live in a Queenslander style home prefer the look